 5 must-try Indigenous dining experiences

-If you’re keen to sample some authentic bush tucker but don’t much fancy foraging for it yourself, add these incredible Indigenous-inspired dining experiences to your culinary bucket-list.
+If you’re keen to sample authentic bush tucker but don’t much fancy foraging for it yourself, add these incredible Indigenous dining experiences to your culinary bucket list.

 Flame Tree Bar & Grill, Cairns

 Nestled in a prime spot overlooking the lake and mountains at Tjapukai Aboriginal Cultural Park, the menu at Flame Tree Bar & Grill is all about tropical produce, freshly-caught local seafood and meats cooked under a flame-grill.

 For extra authenticity points, try the native bush foods tasting plate, stop by the cafe for some bush damper, or have your meat cooked in the restaurant’s underground bayngga oven.